itspriyambhattacharya/express_notes_app/README.md

 ## ✨ UI Preview

-> A clean Bootstrap-styled interface for adding and viewing notes.
+> A clean Bootstrap-styled interface for adding, viewing, searching, and deleting notes.

 - 📌 Add a note using form
+- 🔍 Search existing notes by heading or description
 - 📋 View all saved notes in a table
 - ❌ Delete note with a single click